ParthDhiman32/BrainRot-Pod-nano/Journal.md

 **Total time spent ~2.5 hours (including lapse and journal)**

-# th August: Footprint assignment and PCB routing!
+# 5th August: Footprint assignment and PCB routing!

 SSOOOO GUYYSStoday i skipped school so that i could finish off my PCB today So first of all what i did was assign footprints to each and every component from resistors to the auido jack